 An initiative to build a data lake at Pearson for housing a wide range of data is currently underway.
 This data lake will contain different varieties of data ranging from product activity to operational data, including sales/registrations, survey results, etc. It will act as a research environment for Data Scientists and Analysts to query, investigate and mine the information in one location.
 Apart from this, it will also enable organizational reporting for business intelligence, product efficacy analytics, and content analytics.

 What was the Ask?

 In order to fulfill the research needs of data scientists and analysts, it is necessary that the system provides the ability to run ad hoc interactive queries and supports ODBC/JDBC interfaces to integrate with products like R and Tableau (or other visualization tools).
-It was therefore important to evaluate various interactive query solutions and select a framework which fulfilled our requirements.
+It was, therefore, important to evaluate various interactive query solutions and select a framework that fulfilled our requirements.
 This not only required us to evaluate the SQL execution engine but also the underlying file format which is optimal for our needs.

 - Redshift requires data to be moved out of S3 into its own format and we didn’t want to have this extra step in our processing pipeline.
 Apart from this, it is a proprietary technology and we wanted to keep open source technologies in our stack.

 - Impala doesn’t support complex data types and querying data on S3

 We also decided to test Spark SQL and Presto on four different file formats – Plain Text without compression, Avro with Snappy compression, Parquet with Snappy compression, and ORC with Snappy compression.
 In order to fairly evaluate the two candidates, we decided to deploy both of them on the same Yarn cluster and use the same data set and queries for evaluation purposes.